API Finance Calculators

 What did the High Court say?

-Bamford v FCT [2009] FCAFC 66 in its entirety.
+The High Court upheld the Federal Court's decision Bamford v FCT [2009] FCAFC 66 in its entirety.
 The ATO lost their appeal about the definition of 'net income', and the Bamfords lost their appeal about how to calculate a 'share'.

 Just for our beloved Platinum Members who have paid their $99 subscription, we decipher what you need to know after Bamford.